andrewcooke/choochoo/docs/fit-files.md

 * Messages which occur more often are displayed grouped into "tables", with values in columns and names in the column titles.

+*Warning* - the heading used in the tables may be incorrect if the data contain dynamic fields (the headings are based on the first record read).

 #### Example Output

     file_id